title

 The 20 years celebration!!

 SO you thought ReallyRareWares was dead?
 Not at all!
-I'm here again to provide you one of our traditional holidays update and, a little bit late, celebrate 20 years providing really hard to
+I'm here again to provide you one of our traditional holidays updates and, a little bit late, celebrate 20 years providing really hard to find pieces of software!

 The main attraction of this update is the super obscure NTT DualSpeech voice codec (thanks to William Hobbs).